saurabhnalgirkar/groovy-spock-restassured/README.md

 REST-Assured : https://github.com/rest-assured/rest-assured/wiki/Usage

 # Pre-requisites
-This project assumes following pre-requisites are installed and the application is running locally.
+This project assumes following pre-requisites are installed and the calculator application (not a part of this repository) is running locally.
 - Java
 - Maven
 - Apache Tomcat